 Taco Bell did what most brands would do if they had $5 million and a new product to launch – create a star-studded Super Bowl commercial with athletes, musicians, movies stars and models.
 The spot featured the likes of James Harden and Neymar, and even made they hyperbole statement that the new product, the Quesalupa, was #biggerthan everything, including Tinder, drones and football itself.
 Taco Bell even supported the product launch with a tease campaign featuring a series of ambiguous… Read more »

 Adoption Network Cleveland was named the winner of shark&minnow’s inaugural Giving Tuesday contest #SharkAttack to win a day of free strategy and marketing consulting services in honor of the global day dedicated to generosity through giving.
 Adoption Network Cleveland (ANC) is a membership-based organization that supports anyone touched by adoption including adoptees, birthparents, adoptive parents, foster youth and alumni, foster parents and professionals.
-ANC stood out among the many applicants with… Read more »
+ANC stood out among… Read more »

 FOR IMMEDIATE RELEASE Contact: Eric Kogelschatz, Chief Strategy Officer, shark&minnow inc. Telephone: 216-609-3740 x102 Email: email@example.com shark&minnow Awards Greater Cleveland Non-Profits Complimentary Strategy & Marketing Consulting Services in Honor of #GivingTuesday CLEVELAND, OH (November 19th, 2015) – shark&minnow invites one of Greater Cleveland’s non-profit organizations to be selected to have an articulated business challenge solved by the shark&minnow team on Giving Tuesday, December 1, 2015. #GivingTuesday is a globally celebrated… Read more »